ivanmarshutka/VirusTotal-IP-report-automation/README.md

-# VirusTotal-IP-report-automation
+# VirusTotal-IP-report-Python-Automation
-Python automation for checking IP addresses in VirusTotal
+Python Automation for IP Reputation Checking with VirusTotal

 Most Linux distributions come with Python pre-installed.
 You can check if Python is installed by running:
 python3 --version